ProtoSchool/protoschool.github.io/scripts/README.md

 ### `npm run scripts:build:data`

-As part of the build process (see [travis config](../.travis.yml)), we fetch all the data and write it to specific `static/*.json` files so the UI can read these JSON files and render the content.
-Additionally, we also add event organizers to our mailchimp audience to subscribe them to our newsletter.
+As part of the build process (see [travis config](../.travis.yml)), we fetch all event data for submitted events and write the data for approved events to specific `static/*.json` files so the UI can read these JSON files and render the content as event listings.
+Additionally, we add new event organizers to our Mailchimp audience to subscribe them to our newsletter.

 Output example: `npm run scripts:build:data -- --dry-run=false`